 I build computational models of human behaviour on the Web.
-I focus on the strategies that users adopt when they face challenging situations that occur either because they are dealing with large logical Web artefacts (ie ontologies) or because they are constrained by their abilities, skills or the situation.
+My work is about identifying the strategies users adopt when they face challenging situations that occur either because they are dealing with complex logical artefacts (ie, ontologies) or because they are constrained by their abilities, skills or the situation when they navigate on the Web.
+Then we develop computational solutions to automatically detect these strategies in real time.
+As a result we can detect problematic interactions.

 In the COPE project, we are investigating the similarities between edge-interaction cases undergone by able-bodied users and the coping situations faced by visually disabled users.
 We have found evidence suggesting there is an overlap between the problems and strategies employed by these two populations.